charliecalvert/CloudNotes/Assignments/AngularMongoDbTest.md

 There are multiple files in the jasmine folder.
 I indicated that fact with an asterisk.

-Unfortunately, the copy of Jasmine that yo installs is ancient, and of interst primarily to biblical scholars who want to reinterpret .
+Unfortunately, the copy of Jasmine that yo installs is ancient, and of interest primarily to biblical scholars who want to reinterpret .
 To fix things up, do the following:

 - Open **test/bower.json** and set the version of jasmine to 2.3.0
 - Run **bower install**